Skip to footer content

 End Namespace

-Here we have created two APIs, one to start the background job to take the website URL and initiate the download.
-Another API is to download the PDF result.
-The APIs look like as shown below.
+Here we have created two APIs: one to start the background job and take the website URL for initiating the download, and another API to download the resulting PDF.
+The APIs are depicted as shown below.

 Hangfire .NET Core (How It Works For Developer): Figure 7 - PDFGenerator APIs